algbio/panvc-founders/README.md

 ### Reads used in the experiment

 The following archives contain the reads used in the experiment in gzip-compressed FASTQ format.
-(Hence the archives themselves are have not been re-compressed.)
+(Hence the archives themselves have not been re-compressed.)

 | File | Coverage |
 | ---- | -------- |